kennedykwangari/kennedykwangari/README.md

 As a **Data Scientist**, Kennedy focuses on Marketing and Financial Intelligence to drive and achieve company’s marketing and financial goals through building intelligent and smart data products.

-As an **NLP Engineer**, he focuses and tackles problems in natural language understanding, life-long learning and low resource languages.
-He designs and builds efficient, self-learning NLP products that seek to disrupt and move from just clicks to seamless conversations.
+His research work focuses on tackling problems in Natural Language Understanding majoring in Automatic Text Summarization, Question Answering, and Information Extraction areas.
+He is building end to end, efficient and self-learning NLP solutions that seek to address complexities in true understanding of natural language utterances and its unspoken components, moving from just clicks to seamless conversations.